Actualizado

 Insufficient data to assess for teratogenicity in humans.
 No evidence of teratogenicity in rats or rabbits.

 EVG/c is not recommended for use in pregnancy.
-For persons who become pregnant while taking EVG/c, consider frequent viral load monitoring or switching to a more effective, recommended regimen.
-If a pregnant person continues taking a regimen that contains EVG/c, doses should be administered with a meal and should not be administered within 2 hours of ingesting any preparation that contains such minerals as iron or calcium, including prenatal vitamins.
+If EVG/c is being taken when pregnancy occurs, consider frequent viral load monitoring or switching to a more effective recommended regimen.
+If a regimen that contains EVG/c is continued during pregnancy, doses should be administered with a meal and should not be administered within 2 hours of ingesting any preparation that contains minerals, such as iron or calcium, including prenatal vitamins.

 b Placental transfer categories are determined by mean or median cord blood–to–maternal delivery plasma drug ratio: